geoserver/geoserver/doc/en/developer/source/policies/security.rst

 3. Work on providing a fix, mitigation instructions, or best-practice clarification for documentation.

-   * The use of github private repository associated with an advisory should be used with caution.
+   * The use of GitHub private repository associated with an advisory should be used with caution.

      If making extensive code changes keep in mind that automations, including QA automations, are not available to be run as part of the pull-request review process.

      This may be appropriate when updating documentation / best practice information.

-     They key advantage is several pull-requests can be managed at once, and merged at the same time as disclosure (see below).
+     The key advantage is several pull-requests can be managed at once, and merged at the same time as disclosure (see below).

    * If you wish to work on a public pull-request (to take advantage of workflow automations) take care that test-cases, commit messages, and documentation updates do not immediately reveal the vulnerability.